BodonFerenc/NanosecPeriodicTimer/README.md

 ./measureKdbLatency.sh --freq 10000 --dur 20 --output ../statistics.csv --tcp
 ```

-Use `--tcp` if you would like to use TCP/IP connection.
+Use `--tcp` if you would like to use TCP/IP connection and `--flush` to flush output buffer after each send message..

 You might want to figure out the maximal frequency of updates your kdb+ process can ingest.
 You can manually run `measureKdbLatency.sh` with various parameters or use `./measureMultipleKdbLatency.sh` that does this for you and create a summary table.